sree-sr7/multimodal-deepfake-detection/README.md

 AI-generated voice cloning is an escalating threat to biometric security systems, enabling identity fraud, deepfake scams, and unauthorized access.
-This project builds a multimodal countermeasure system that detects synthetic speech by fusing acoustic and linguistic signals — mimicking how humans cross-check *what* was said with *how* it was said.
+This project builds a multimodal countermeasure system that detects synthetic speech by fusing acoustic and linguistic signals, mimicking how humans cross-check *what* was said with *how* it was said.

 ## Results